stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 without the need of additional auxiliary functions or variables.
 This is not always the case, and there are two important language constructs for introducing and reusing new local variables and functions.
+We'll look at these in two case studies.

 ### Use Case 1: Arithmetic Mean and Standard Deviation